Demand Generation Strategy: The Complete B2B Playbook [2026]

 Content Marketing

 Content marketing is the foundation of every demand gen strategy.
-It serves all three phases: blog posts and guides create demand, SEO-optimised comparison pages capture demand, and case studies and ROI tools convert demand.
+It serves all three phases: blog posts and guides create demand, comparison pages capture demand, and case studies and ROI tools convert demand.

 Best for: Companies with complex products, long sales cycles, or technical buyers who research extensively before engaging with sales.